-A. Salaries and Wages
+Developing Your Budget: Senior Personnel Salaries and Wages

 This category includes compensation for work performed directly on proposed project activities.
 Include salary for Union’s Principal Investigator (PI) or Project Director (PD), co-PIs/PDs, and other Senior Project Personnel (i.e., Union faculty contributing to the project).
 Compensation for time normally spent on research within the term of appointment is deemed to be included within the faculty member’s regular organizational salary.
-As a general policy, federal sponsors limit the salary compensation requested in the proposal budget for senior personnel to no more than two months of their regular salary in any one year.
+As a general policy, federal sponsors may limit the salary compensation requested in the proposal budget for senior personnel to no more than two months of their regular salary in any one year.

 As standard practice, summer salary (July, August) may be included in the proposed budget.
-Unless otherwise specified, you may include an anticipated 4% annual cost-of-living increase in the propose budget.
+Unless otherwise specified, you may include an anticipated 3% annual cost-of-living increase in the propose budget.

 The amount of salary requested must not exceed the level of effort (person-months) committed to the project, up to a maximum of two months total on all federally-sponsored projects.
-To calculate summer salary:

-Example: Professor ABC’s academic year base contract salary is $65,000 and she commits to 1.5 person months at 75% level of effort in her grant-related activities during the summer.
+Table 1 - Professor Brewer's academic year base contract salary is $72,000 and he commits 1.5 person months at 75% level of effort in his grant-related activities during the summer.
 Calculation Amount of Summer Salary Budgeted to the Grant ($72,000 / 10) x 1.5 x 0.75 = $8,100 $8,100

 Academic Year Salary